Marketing Analytics - Success Through Analysis

 The AdWords Performance Grader shows you where and how to make improvements to your AdWords campaign that will improve your performance and save you money.
 It’s an expert analysis, and it’s absolutely free!
 Consider utilizing this great tool in your efforts to improve your online marketing campaign.

-Lastly, be confident you have a solid list of negative keywords.
-Keep an eye on keyword performance and search queries for suggestions.
-Also use Wordstream's AdWords Performance Grader to see how you stack up against competitors and where you can improve you AdWords campaign.
+Use WordStream's AdWords Performance Grader to see how you stack up against competitors and where you can improve your AdWords campaign.